Learning Context-Dependent Choice Functions: Synthetic Datasets

-\subsubsection{MNIST number problems}
+and then defining $C_{i} \coloneqq c_{\mathrm{HypVol}}(Q_{i})$ afterwards.
+Similarly, as in the construction of the Medoid data set, sampling can be done via the acception-rejection method.

+\subsection{MNIST Number Problems}

-The original goal of the \acs{MNIST} dataset was to facilitate the comparison between different handwritten digits classifiers~\cite{mnisthandwrittendigit}.
-It consists of \num{70000} $28 \times 28$ grayscale images.
-We use the dataset to create difficult choice problems, both discrete and general choice.
-To level the playing field between all of the approaches, we first train a \ac{CNN} on \num{10000} instances and use it to extract high level features for the remaining \num{60000} images.
-We convert this dataset to a choice problem, by randomly sampling sets of \num{10} numbers and choosing based on the following procedures: \begin{enumerate} \item \textbf{Mode}: For the Mode dataset we choose the numbers which occur most often in the \rproblem $Q$.
-For example, given a set of numbers $\set{1,1,2,4,4,5,5,6,6,6}$, we choose all instances with value equal to mode value $6$.
-For the \dc task, we only output one of the numbers (which has the least angle to a predefined vector). \item \textbf{Unique}: Here we choose all of the numbers which occur only once in the set of sampled label values.
-For example, given a set of numbers $\set{1,1,2,3,4,4,5,5,6,6}$, we choose the numbers $\{2, 3\}$.
-For the \dc problem we ensure that only one of the digits is unique. \end{enumerate} \paragraph{Feature Extraction} Since the dataset consists of \num{2}-D image maps, we first train an off-the-shelf \ac{CNN} to solve the digit classification task to level the playing field and abstract away from the computer vision context.
-This architecture of the \ac{CNN} consists of \num{2}-D Convolutional, \num{2}-D Max-Pooling, and fully-connected dense layers and applied batch normalization to increase the stability of the training, by subtracting the batch mean and dividing by the batch standard deviation as shown in \fref{fig:cnn}~\citep{goodfellow2016deep, Ioffe2015}.
+In this section, we will describe the process of generating different semisynthetic datasets using the \ac{MNIST} dataset~\citep{mnisthandwrittendigit}. \paragraph{Feature Extraction} Since the dataset consists of \num{2}-D image maps, we first train an off-the-shelf \ac{CNN} to solve the digit multi-class classification task to level the playing field and abstract away from the computer vision context.
+This architecture of the \ac{CNN} consists of \num{2}-D Convolutional, \num{2}-D Max-Pooling, and fully-connected dense layers and applied batch normalization to increase the stability of the network, by subtracting the batch mean and dividing by the batch standard deviation as shown in \cref{fig:cnn}~\citep{goodfellow2016deep, Ioffe2015}.